How dumb do you think your customers are, AT&T?

 — T-Mobile (@TMobile) January 7, 2019

 If AT&T is giving any second thoughts to its move, it isn’t showing them.
-Speaking at CES on Wednesday, AT&T CIO Jon Donovan said it makes him “very happy” that AT&T’s competitors are calling foul on his company’s premature use of the 5G label and that the whole affair makes him “smile.”
+Speaking at CES on Wednesday, AT&T Communications CEO John Donovan said it makes him “very happy” that AT&T’s competitors are calling foul on his company’s premature use of the 5G label and that the whole affair makes him “smile.”

 Where are the regulators?